Liu-rj/CS302_OS/midterm/report.md

 #### (7) How does Intel VT-x address the challenges of ring aliasing and ring compression?

+* ring aliasing: Intel VT-x allows a VMM to run guest software as its intended privilege level.
+So instructions like push and br.call won't reveal that software is actually running in a virtual machine.
+* ring compression: Intel VT-x, guest OS runs in VMX non-root operation, which support all four privilege levels, allowing a guest OS to run at its intended privilege level and thus preventing it from being ran at the same privilege as software.

 ## 3. System calls, interrupts and exceptions

 #### (1) In the context of ordinary OS without virtualization, what are the purpose of system calls?
 What is the main difference between system calls and function calls?
 On x86-64 Linux, how are system call parameters passed to the kernel?

+* purpose of system calls:  system calls provide an API between a process and an OS to allow user-level processes to request services of the operating system.
+It can also protect the OS and hardware from directly accessed by user processes since system calls are the only entry points into the kernel system.
+* Main difference: system calls contrains a switch from user space to kernel space, while functional calls remains in the user space.
+* On x86-64 linux, system call parameters are passed to the kernel through cpu registers by signal trap.

 #### (2) What is a hypercall in Xen?

+In Xen, hypercall is a interface for controlling interactions between Xen and the overlying domain.
+The hypercall interface allows domains to perform a synchronous software trap into the hypervisor to perform a privileged operation, analogous to the use of system calls in conventional operating systems.

 #### (3) How does Xen virtualize exceptions on x86 (IA-32)?
 What modifications does Xen make to the original x86 exception handlers?

+* How: A table describing the handler for each type of exception is registered with Xen for validation.
+Since the stack frames are unmodified in Xen's paravirtualization architecture, the handlers specified in the table remains generally the same with those for real x86 hardware.
+When an exceptions occurs while executing outside ring 0, Xen's handler creates a copy of the exception stack and return control of proper handler to the process.
+* Modifications: The key modification is for the page fault handler.
+Since guest OS can not read fault address from the CR2 which is privileged, Xen write it into an extended stack frame.

 #### (4) What are the challenges of virtualizing interrupts (especially regarding interrupt masking) on x86 (IA-32)?

 #### (5) How does Xen virtualize interrupts on x86 (IA-32)?
 What is the benefit of such a design?